 The motivation for recovery is needed and gained through facing the person’s negative consequences from their addiction.
 Addiction treatment also examines the person’s denial of any addiction and the severity of the addiction through therapeutic confrontation.

 Addiction professionals work with the person’s needs.
-There is a balance between the professional and individual’s responsibility for treatment and recovery .
+There is a balance between the professional and the individual’s responsibility for treatment and recovery .

 With dual-diagnosis, the counselor is working to find an approach that engages the client in mental treatment before addressing the issues of addiction.

 Building the therapeutic relationship of respect and dignity through the counseling process is critical.

 An integrated, comprehensive rehabilitation program is essential for recovering from co-occurring disorders.
 A facility that includes detoxification, medical, therapeutic, and holistic options for healing is imperative to success.